 It is all very well to think and expect that your C-Suite in your Key Account Management structure will live up to your expectations vis-à-vis Key Account Health and they will know every little bit of detail that needs to be known.

-Sharing the above in black and white with your team is very important to measure the performance of the Key Accounts.
+Sharing the above in black and white with the team assigned for KAM Sales is very important to measure the performance of the Key Accounts.
 This adds to the building of trust and retaining of the Key Account as the client sees your team as his trusted advisors, who are working with him towards a common goal.
 Unfortunately, though, this is not the case.
 Many Key Account Managers are not aware of the tangible goals or have not got it in writing.

-- Are the contracts well documented and broken down in small, understandable, easily accessible dockets?
+Are the contracts well documented and broken down in small, understandable, easily accessible dockets?

 The answer to this is usually, NO. Contracts are big 30 pager documents which are lost in the grind and dug up only before the all-important reviews or during a crisis.
 The Strategic Account Management team often forgets or is not aware of the small details on say Page 24 that a client may refer to when he is not happy.
 At that time, it is too late.

-- Has your team put down in writing clear internal goals that increase the probability of retaining that key account?
+Has your team put down in writing clear internal goals that increase the probability of retaining that key account?

 It helps you, as a Director, to quantify these frustrations and discuss this with the team clearly, so that you can all put your heads together to improve the situation.
 Generic, non-tangible goals and performance measures are not enough; they should have a strong metric system in place that can be easy, transparently monitored from anywhere.
 Team members need to have access to this system.

 DemandFarm’s Key Account Management software helps you and your Key Account Management team to quantify these goals, spot the gaps and improve them for better performance in the relationship mapping and profitability of Key Accounts.
 Also read our blog on Key Account Management VS Regular Account Management.